caburj/mext/README.md

 ## Extensions

+Normally, when we import something from a library, that import is only used (consumed), and is rarely added with new functionality because we are limited to adding methods to the prototype.
+However, when importing a class definition defined using `defclass`, not only we can consume it, but we can also extend it.

 This is where this patching pattern shines.
 When we load another file that contains extensions as illustrated in the listing below, we can basically alter the behavior of the app.